Read and Write MTGs

 Options

-The function has two optional arguments to set the type used for the attributes, and the type used for the MTG field (see next section for more details).
+The function has one optional argument to set the type used for the MTG field (see next section for more details).
 It also has a keyword argument to choose the sheet name in case you're reading an xlsx or xlsm file.

 Attributes type